fatmamkhafagy/learn-javascript-course-notes/01-variables/11- Dynamic and Weak/assignment.md

 ---
 ## Explanation of the Code:
 1- Problem: The initial issue is that `totalReceivedMessages` is a string (`"50"`), which leads to string concatenation when added to `totalSentMessages` (a number).
 This results in the incorrect output of `"10050"` instead of a correct sum.
 2- Solution: We used `Number()` to convert `totalReceivedMessages` to a number so the addition will be correct.
+Alternatively, instead of treating `totalReceivedMessages` as a string, you could directly declare it as a number, i.e., `let totalReceivedMessages` = 50;, which avoids the need for conversion.
 3- Expected Output After Fix:
   - Total sent messages: `100`
   - Total received messages: `50`